 Whenever they get in an accident, she’s put in a situation where she has to figure out what friendship and family are.
 Also, she forges these bonds with some of the least expected people, a taxi driver, challenging students who get into trouble where Willow never did.
 She gets into many shenanigans with them but also creates heartwarming family bonds.

 There’s nothing that is super straightforward or expected in this book.
 As realistic fiction, it starts as a sad story.
 It pulled in my heartstrings and got me emotional.
 Anyone will appreciate this book like Out Of My Mind.
-One other thing I love about this book is the number of diverse characters that are here.
+Another thing I love about this book is the number of diverse characters here.
 We have all of the diverse circumstances present in this book’s characters.
-The heartwarming plot and writing are quite good, but I’m not convinced at the end of the book.
+The heartwarming plot and writing are pretty good, but I’m not convinced at the end of the book.

 Author: Holly Goldberg Sloan